2023 China Perfume Industry White Paper Released

-(MENAFN- Media OutReach Newswire) SHANGHAI, CHINA - Media OutReach - 25 September 2023 - On September 6th, the "2023 China Perfume Industry White Paper" (referred to as White Paper 4.0) jointly produced by Eternal Group and Kantar China was successfully launched in Shanghai.
+SHANGHAI, CHINA - Media OutReach - 25 September 2023 - On September 6th, the '2023 China Perfume Industry White Paper' (referred to as White Paper 4.0) jointly produced by Eternal Group and Kantar China was successfully launched in Shanghai.

 The White Paper 4.0 upholds the principles of rigor, precision, and objectivity in its content, continuing the tradition of previous perfume whitepapers.
 It was collaboratively created with renowned global fragrance industry experts and brand leaders.